Convert Video to GIF Online

 Why is my GIF file so large?

 GIF stores many full frames without modern video compression.
-Shorter loops, smaller dimensions, and lower frame rates keep size under control.
+Keep loops short, reduce width, and lower the frame rate, especially for chat apps with size limits.

 Standard GIFs are silent.
-If you need audio, keep MP4 or use a video platform; GIF is for visual loops only.
+Keep MP4 or WebM if you need audio; GIF is for short visual loops.